neondatabase/website/content/docs/guides/deno.md

 });
 ```

-The script creates a table named `books` in the `neondb` database and inserts some data into it.
+The script creates a table named `books` in the `neondb` database if it does not exist and inserts some data into it.
 It then starts a server that listens for requests on the `/books` endpoint.
-When a request is received, the script returns the data from the `books` table.
+When a request is received, the script returns data from the `books` table.

 ### Run the script locally